jaimetur/PhotoMigrator/README.md

 -suAlb,    --synology-upload-albums <ALBUMS_FOLDER>
              The script will look for all Subfolders with assets within <ALBUMS_FOLDER>
              and will create one Album per subfolder into Synology Photos.
+-suAll,    --synology-upload-all <INPUT_FOLDER>
+             The script will look for all Assets within <INPUT_FOLDER> and will upload them into Synology Photos.
+             - The script will create a new Album per each Subfolder found in 'Albums' subfolder and all assets inside each subfolder will be associated to a new Album in Synology Photos with the same name as the subfolder.
+             - If the argument '-AlbFld, --albums-folders <ALBUMS_FOLDER>' is also passed, then this function will create Albums also for each subfolder found in <ALBUMS_FOLDER>.
 -sdAlb,    --synology-download-albums <ALBUMS_NAME>
-             The Script will connect to Synology Photos and download the Album whose name is '<ALBUMS_NAME>' to the folder 'Download_Synology' within the Synology Photos root folder.
+             The Script will connect to Synology Photos and download the Album whose name is '<ALBUMS_NAME>' to the folder <OUTPUT_FOLDER> given by the argument '-o, --output-folder <OUTPUT_FOLDER>' (mandatory argument for this mode).
+             - To download ALL Albums use 'ALL' as <ALBUMS_NAME>.
-             - To extract all albums mathing any pattern you can use patterns in
+             - To download all albums mathing any pattern you can use patterns in
              <ALBUMS_NAME>, i.e: --synology-download-albums 'dron*' to download all
              albums starting with the word 'dron' followed by other(s) words.
              - To download several albums you can separate their names by comma or space and put the name between double quotes. i.e: --synology-download-albums 'album1', 'album2', 'album3'.
-             - To download ALL Albums use 'ALL' as <ALBUMS_NAME>.
--suAll,    --synology-upload-all <INPUT_FOLDER>
-             The script will look for all Assets within <INPUT_FOLDER> and will upload them into Synology Photos.
-             - The script will create a new Album per each Subfolder found (excluding 'No-Albums' folder and its subfolders) and all assets inside each subfolder willl be associated to a new Album in Immich Photos with the same name as the subfolder
-             - If the argument '-woAlb, --without-albums' is also passed, then this function will avoid create an Album per each subfolder found in
-             <INPUT_FOLDER>.
 -sdAll,    --synology-download-all <OUTPUT_FOLDER>
              The Script will connect to Synology Photos and will download all the Album and Assets without Albums into the folder <OUTPUT_FOLDER>.
              - All Albums will be downloaded within a subfolder of
              <OUTPUT_FOLDER>/Albums/ with the same name of the Album and all files will
              be flattened into it.
-             - Assets with no Albums associated will be downloaded withn a subfolder called <OUTPUT_FOLDER>/No-Albums/ and will have a year/month structure inside.
+             - Assets with no Albums associated will be downloaded within a subfolder called <OUTPUT_FOLDER>/No-Albums/ and will have a year/month structure inside.
 -srEmpAlb, --synology-remove-empty-albums